CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

 Immediately, a TCP connection is established to an address which is stored in the environment variable _DOCKER_, this is the address of the Docker daemon.
-The user supplied arguments are sent, and the app is now waiting to print out the results from a successful reply.
+The user supplied arguments are sent, and the app is now waiting to print the results from a successful reply.

 ## dockerd